 The Kenosha SDA Company is currently in search of a new meeting space.
-For the time-being, they are meeting at the Racine Church (1810 Durand Ave, Racine, WI) until a new building can be obtained in Kenosha.
+For the time-being, they are meeting in the basement of the Kenosha SDA Church building on Sabbaths.

 Kenosha is the fourth largest city in the state of Wisconsin and is home to the Kenosha Seventh-day Adventist Company, located within the city, and offering a vibrant and lively worship experience.